philschrad/philschrad.github.io/pages/Research.md

 **Current position:** JSPS postdoctoral research fellow at Tohoku University.
 My host is Professor Shinya Okabe.
 I'm working on Sobolev gradient flows of geometric functionals like length and total squared curvature.

-### Interests
-Geometric variational problems, differential geometry, global analysis, geometric flows.
+I'm interested in geometric variational problems and flows, differential geometry, and global analysis.

+###Preprints

+P. Schrader, G. Wheeler and V.-M. Wheeler, [On the $$H^1(ds)$$- gradient flow for the length functional.](https://arxiv.org/abs/2102.07305) 2021

 ### Publications